Artgobblers-community/Contests/goo-guide.md

 You can use the [Goodao](https://goodao.io/) protocol, which is currently the largest holder of GOO in the Artgobblers ecosystem.

-For this, you need to purchase Wrapped WGOO on Uniswap (contract `0x600d003FEbc6c2B503621060Cbd371dCe1C8EF1e`).
+For this, you need to purchase Wrapped GOO on Uniswap (contract `0x600d003FEbc6c2B503621060Cbd371dCe1C8EF1e`).
 You can verify this on [their GitHub](https://github.com/DaoGoo/Contracts).

 To do this, you need to go to [uniswap.org](https://app.uniswap.org/)